 Once upon a time in the distant past, imagine yourself sitting in a small boat, facing this mighty gateway into the bowels of the land.

-On the historical Norwegian farm, winter feed for the domestic animals was a precious resource.
+On the historical Norwegian farm, winter feed for the domesticated animals was a precious resource.
 Sometimes it was harvested and temporarily stored far away from the farm.

 Mead and beer are both alcoholic drinks known from Norwegian history.
 The Norwegians call them «mjød» and «øl».
 But do you know the difference between the two?